Kaalwy/MeiBot/README.md

 - Submit a pull request with a clear description of your changes.
 ```
 or you can also call me by email or discord "kaalwy@proton.me"

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgments

-If you have any questions or suggestions, don't hesitate to reach out via Discord!